Posted Thursday afternoon, April 20, 2017.

 Two presidential votes don’t make someone a Democrat.
 Who did they vote for for Senator, US Representative, Governor, state legislators, town board, school board?
 And how far back does their voting Democrat or Republican go?

-Asking them about that would have been taking them seriously as voters and citizens rather than as the long suffering working class heroes and heroines of a media-invented story of blue collar victimization.
+Asking them about that would have been taking them seriously as voters and citizens rather than as the long-suffering working class heroes and heroines of a media-invented folktale of blue collar victimization.

 But even if there were many disaffected Democrats among Trump’s base, there weren’t that many of them.
 They may have provided Trump his margin of victory in Michigan, Wisconsin, and Pennsylvania.
 Depends on how you see it Looked at from another angle, Democrats and Democratic-leaning independents who stayed home or voted third party cost Hillary what would have been her margin of victory.
 Right Wing Evangelicals are certain they delivered him to the White House and their proof is they’ve been rewarded for it with Neil Gorsuch.